eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 If voters are allowed to rank candidates, then it seems reasonable to expect that the voting method should necessarily take advantage of that information to find a Condorcet winner if one exists.
 Particularly if the ranked method is being pushed with the promise of "majority rule".

 The problem is that IRV does not satisfy the Condorcet criterion.
 This has occurred in real-world elections, such as the 2009 mayoral election in Burlington, Vermont and the 2022 Alaska U.S. House special election.
 In both cases, strong repeal efforts were taken as a result, succeeding in Burlington and barely failing in Alaska.
 These failures have **real** and **serious** consequences for public trust in the method.
 Not to mention, with ballot exhaustion, the winner might not even be ranked on a majority of ballots.
-The promise of majority rule in IRV is literally a blatant lie.
+The promise of majority rule in IRV is at best a misleading claim made from ignorance, and at worst a blatant lie.
 Take [this IRV election](https://ranked.vote/report/us/ca/sfo/2024/11/supervisor-d11){:target="_blank"} where the winner got only 37.2% of the total ballots cast.

 The primary mechanism for which this happens is called the "Center Squeeze".
 When a moderate and acceptable candidate is sandwiched between two more extreme option, the more extreme options can "squeeze out" the moderate option in first place votes, leading to an early elimination of the moderate candidate, even if that moderate would beat both extremes in head-to-head match-ups.